declare-lab/red-instruct/README.md

 📢 Training codes will be released soon.
 Stay tuned!

 **As a part of our efforts to make LLMs safer for public use, we provide:**
-- **Code to evaluate LLM safety against Chain of Utterances (CoU) based prompts-referred to as Red-Eval benchmark**
+- **Code to evaluate LLM safety against Chain of Utterances (CoU) based prompts-referred to as RedEval benchmark**
 - **Code to perform safety alignment of Vicuna-7B on blue-red data from [**HarmfulQA**](https://huggingface.co/datasets/declare-lab/HarmfulQA)**

 ## Red-Eval Benchmark